unfinishedideas/codereview8/README.md

 ###### Edit Definition
 This page is where the user can change the wording of a definition

+## Installation
+* Install Ruby 2.5.7 on your machine
+* Clone the git repository at _https://github.com/unfinishedideas/codereview8.git_
+* Run Bundle install from terminal
+* Type: Ruby App.rb from the root directory and navigate to localhost:4567 on your browser

+## Heroku
+To view on Heroku go to __

 ## Support and contact
 If you have any issues viewing this site or any general questions about how to open please email me at